Monitors track your metrics and logs data in real time and send notifications when noteworthy changes happen in your production applications.

 - Log Monitors delay execution by two minutes.
 This means it won't evaluate data from the current time, but evaluate data from two minutes ago.
 This ensures that any delays in ingestion are factored in and won't generate false positive or false negative alerts.

-- Metric Monitors delay execution by one minute.
+- Metrics Monitors delay execution by one minute.

-- Enterprise and Trial can have up to 1,000 Log Monitors and 1,500 Metric Monitors.
+- Enterprise and Trial plan customers can have up to 1,500 Metric Monitors.

-- Essentials and Professional can have up to 300 Log Monitors and 500 Metric Monitors.
+- Essentials and Professional plan customers can have up to 500 Metrics Monitors.

-- Free can have up to 50 Log Monitors and 50 Metric Monitors.
+- Free Trial customers can have up to 50 Metrics Monitors.

 Notifications are optional and available as an alert and recovery for each trigger condition you specify, Critical, Warning, and Missing Data.